nicholaswilde/lpass-to-pass-snapshot/README.md

     -   **ALWAYS** use the `--backup` flag to create an encrypted backup of your current `pass` store before running the script.
     -   **ALWAYS** use the `--test` (`-t`) flag first to see what changes would be made without actually importing anything.
 -   **One-Way Synchronization:** This script performs a one-way synchronization from LastPass to `pass`.
 It **does not** push any changes back to LastPass.
+-   **Optimized Git Workflow:** To speed up the import process, the script temporarily moves the `.git` directory of your password store.
+After the import, it restores the `.git` directory and performs a **single git commit** covering all changes made during the import.
+This commit will have a generic message indicating a "LastPass snapshot import" with a timestamp, rather than granular commits per password.

 ## :balance_scale: License